Teichm\"uller polynomials of fibered alternating links: Alternating-sign Coxeter links

 \section{Alternating-sign Coxeter links}

 In this section, we associate fibered alternating links $L$ to trees $\Gamma$ and we describe the monodromy $\psi$ of their fiber surface $S$.
-More precisely, we construct an invariant train track $\tau\subset S$ for $\psi$ and describe the $\psi$-invariant homology $H_{1}(S;\mathbb{Z})^{\psi}$ in terms of the adjacency matrix of $\Gamma$.
+More precisely, we construct an invariant train track $\tau\subset S$ for $\psi$ and describe the dual $\text{Hom}(H^{1}(S;\mathbb{Z})^{\psi},\mathbb{Z})$ of the $\psi$-invariant cohomology $H^{1}(S;\mathbb{Z})^{\psi}$ in terms of the adjacency matrix of $\Gamma$.
 While we restrict our attention to trees, much of what we are about to do generalizes to a more general class of bipartite Coxeter graphs.
 For more details on this construction and Coxeter links and mapping classes, see~\cite{Hi, HiLi}.

 Let $\Gamma$ be a finite \emph{plane} tree, that is, a finite tree together with an embedding in the plane.
 For every vertex $v$ of $\Gamma$, this embedding defines a circular ordering of the edges touching $v$.
 It is possible to draw horizontal and vertical segments in the plane such that their incidence graph equals $\Gamma$ and respects the circular ordering of edges at every vertex.
 We thicken the union of all segments and attach bands with one full twist to the ends of each segment, as in Figure~\ref{construction_figure}.